How to save money on your transcription

 - In group situations, ensure only one person is speaking at a time, with no background conversations going on.

-- Place the microphone near your respondent/s, not the interviewer.
+- If possible use an external microphone and place it near your respondent/s, not the interviewer.

 - If the subject is softly spoken, ask them to speak up.